sourabmkalliyan/Google-CyberSecurity-Notes/Play it Safe/Moduel 1/Navigate threats, risks, and vulnerabilities.md

 - **Vulnerabilities:** Weakness that can be exploited by a threat.
 Examples include outdates software, weak passwords, and unprotected data.
 Both vulnerability and a threat must be present for there to risk.
+### Additional Ponts
+- People can also be considered a vulnerability due to their potential to impact an organizations internal network.
+- Organizations must continually identify and mitigate vulnerabilities to minimize threats and risks.
+- Entry-Level secuirty analysts play a crucial role in educating and empowering people to be more security conscious, monitoring and documenting access to critical assets, and encouraging employees to report suspicious activity.